by TRA The History of the Pentacon Six Notes on Camera Serial Numbers

 using a Pentacon six chassis

-regular Pentacon Six TL body production at different
+Six TL body production at different dates, but when they

-dates, but not completed in (the then) West Germany in
+were completed in (the then) West Germany, this was not

-serial numbers than one Mk II body for which we have the
+than one Mk II body for which we have the serial

-complicated by the fact that some Mk I or Mk II bodies
+the fact that some Mk I or Mk II bodies have been

-(and labelling), without, of course, any change of
+labelling), without, of course, any change of serial

-serial number.
-On the basis of the above tables,
+number.
+On the basis of the above tables, most

-most bodies for the Exakta 66 were purchased from
+bodies for the Exakta 66 were from Pentacon’s 1985

-production, which ties in well with other information on
+in well with other information on Exakta 66

-as Exakta 66 cameras, although stock was not used in
+66 cameras, although stock was not used in serial number

 below.
 To go to the beginning of the history section, click here.
 To go to introduction to the cameras, click here.
 To choose other options, click below.